 - Artificial lenses placed inside your eye

-Sometimes, eye doctors will use these treatments in combination to achieve better results.
+Sometimes eye care providers will use a mix of treatments for better results.
 Each of these procedures has its own risks and benefits.
-Ask your eye doctor about what treatment or treatments make sense for you.
+Ask your provider about what treatment or treatments make sense for you.

-Rarely, severe keratoconus causes a complication called corneal hydrops.
+In rare cases, severe keratoconus causes a complication called corneal hydrops.
 This happens when part of your cornea breaks.
-This causes the fluid inside your eye to flow into your cornea abnormally.
-This can cause significant pain and swelling.
+This causes the fluid in your eye to flow into your cornea abnormally.
+This can cause severe pain and swelling.
 It may also cause sudden vision loss.

 You may need to wear special contact lenses or use special eye drops if you have corneal hydrops.
-Usually, corneal hydrops resolves in several weeks.
+Often this condition goes away in a few weeks.

 What can I do to prevent keratoconus?

-Most cases of keratoconus are not preventable.
+Most cases are not preventable.
 You may be able to reduce your chance of getting keratoconus by: